philips-labs/terraform-provider-unleash/README.md

 *Note:* Acceptance tests create real resources, so it requires access to a Unleash server.

-You can run the Unleash server locally using Docker, run `docker-compose up -d`
+You can run the Unleash server locally using Docker, run `docker compose up -d`

 Then, run: